 It is a myth that open credit lines that are unused hurt your score.
 In fact, closing them can hurt!
 The longer your credit history, the higher your score.
 So, closing a 10-year-old credit card account that you do not use can hurt you.

 Did you have a foreclosure or bankruptcy?
 Don’t worry.
 You can still get a mortgage; the waiting period generally is two or three years.
-But it’s another myth that you must wait seven or 10 years after these negative events to get a loan.
+But it’s another myth that you must wait seven or 10 years after these negative events to get a first time home buyer mortgage .

 Yes, Buying a home with bad credit is a possibility in today’s financial climate, but why pay more monthly for a mortgage if you can take a few simple steps to raise your credit scores to ensure more affordable housing.
 The important thing after a major derogatory credit event is to reestablish credit ASAP.
 There are credit cards out there that will give you a credit card with a low $500 credit line.
 It’s not much, but that card can be enough to help you get your credit established again.
 Also, get a small car loan if you need a car, as paying on a regular installment loan will raise your score.